 Eating a healthy, nutrient-rich diet is essential for women at any age.
-However, as women transition through perimenopause and beyond, nutrient needs change.
-In part two of this two blog series, we will focus on key nutrients and supplements to help you live your best during your transition through peri- and postmenopause.
+However, as women begin to age, nutrient needs change.
+In the second and final part of this women’s health blog series, learn about key nutrients and supplements to help you feel your best as you transition through menopause.

 Perimenopause can bring with it the dreaded symptom of hot flashes for some women.
 Hot flashes are described as a sudden feeling of heat, often with heavy sweating, and sometimes followed by cold shivering.
-When hot flashes happen during the night, they are called night sweats, which can make a good night’s sleep quite difficult.
+When hot flashes happen during the night, they are called night sweats, making a good night’s sleep quite difficult.

-Choose whole soy foods such as tofu, tempeh, edamame, and soymilk, or a whole soybean extract supplement if you are experiencing menopausal hot flashes.
+Choose whole soy foods such as tofu, tempeh, edamame, and soymilk, or a high-quality whole soybean extract supplement if you experience menopausal hot flashes.

 Beyond Menopause, Your Best Years Are Ahead of You

 Menopause marks the end of your menstrual cycle, which for many women is a cause for celebration.
 American anthropologist Margaret Mead refers to it as “menopausal zest” and speaks about menopause being a natural time for women to reexamine their lives.
 It is a time for women to take a fresh look at their relationships, their professions, the way they care for themselves, and the way they want to spend their time.

 Many women find they have more time to focus on themselves.
 They make goals to eat healthier, start exercising regularly, and make other positive changes to improve their health.